 The channels are assigned to the references: C1 to R1, C2 to R2 and so on.
 If a channel is off, the assigned reference is also not active.

-If "Nx Single" > 1, the waveforms of the last acquisition are saved as reference waveforms.
+If the history option is installed, and "Nx Single" > 1, the waveforms of the last acquisition are saved as reference waveforms.

 TRIGger: EVENt: REFSave on page 476

 7 Waveform analysis